Download the FREE Mobile App with Audio Tours

 The onsite standby line for free general admission is available at the museum every day except Mondays, when the museum is closed.
 Free general admission through the onsite standby line is first-come, first-served and based on availability.
 Check @TheBroadStandby for up-to-date wait times.
 On holiday weekends, wait time in the onsite standby lines can be up to two or three hours.
 The onsite standby line closes 60-90 minutes before the museum closes, and may close earlier on very busy days.
 Learn more.

 Tickets can be reserved in advance exclusively through our ticketing website at https://ticketing.thebroad.org.
 Tickets are made available on the first of each month for the following month (i.e. on December 1 at noon PT, tickets for January will be made available).

 How much do tickets cost?

-General admission to The Broad is free!
-Some special exhibitions will carry a fee.
+General admission to The Broad is free.

 How do timed tickets work?